uziii2208/CyberSkill_exams/Lab_Assignment_Final/terraform/README.md

 ---

-## Terraform Files
+## Terraform Configuration Files

 ### `main.tf`
-This file contains the core Terraform configuration, including provider setup, Docker image, and container resource definitions.
+This file contains the core Terraform configuration, which:
+- Defines the AWS provider and region.
+- Creates an EC2 instance for the application.
+- Installs Docker and runs the Node.js application inside a container.
+- Configures an AWS security group for SSH and app traffic.

 ### `variables.tf`
-Defines input variables to make the configuration dynamic and customizable.
+Contains configurable variables for the infrastructure.
+Adjust these values to match your requirements.

 ### `outputs.tf`
-Outputs information about the infrastructure after provisioning, such as container name and port mappings.
+Defines the output values, such as the public IP of the EC2 instance, for easy access post-deployment.

 ---